Tanzi876/info3180-finalproject/README.md

 Shenelle McCarthy 620068748

-NB:
-Page has to be reloaded for navigation bar to change

-Search Function is not working
+NB: Page has to be reloaded for navigation bar to change, Search Function is not working

 Tasks Assigned